Project

 Deleting XdmValue, XdmNode, XPathProcessor and SaxonProcessor

-Added by Anna Daniau about 4 years ago
+Added by Anna Daniau over 4 years ago

 I'm using Saxon/C in a C/C++ program, but when creating multiple SaxonProcessor, XPathProcessor XdmValue, or XdmNode objects, I'm not sure how to properly delete them to avoid memory leaks.
 Calling their normal destructors doesn't seem to be enough.